RapidSoftwareSolutions/Marketplace-Box-Package/README.md

 | id         | String| ID of File Version Legal Hold

 ## Box.getFileVersionLegalHolds
 Get all of the non-deleted legal holds for a single legal hold policy.
+Only Business Plus or Enterprise account.

 | Field      | Type  | Description
 |------------|-------|----------